-The Molly Watt Trust was set up to raise awareness of Usher Syndrome, a rare genetic condition which was discovered by Scottish Ophthalmologist Charles Usher back in 1914 it causes both Deafness and Retinitus Pigmentosa (a form of blindness).
+The Molly Watt Trust was set up to raise awareness of all things related to Usher Syndrome, a rare genetic condition discovered by Scottish Ophthalmologist Charles Usher back in 1914 it causes both Deafness and Retinitus Pigmentosa (a form of blindness).

 Usher Syndrome is a progressive condition and to date there is no cure.
-Usher Syndrome not only affects hearing and sight but also causes considerable difficulty with mobility and communication and in effect can lead to isolation and depression.
+Usher Syndrome affects both hearing and sight, for some it affects balance.
+This condition leads to challenges and differences in communication, mobility, often causing anxiety often resulting in isolation and depression.

 Many use hearing aids or cochlear implants to access sound and are able to communicate with speech, however, as sight deteriorates it appears that so too does hearing because the ability to use visual clues like lip reading, facial feature and body language decrease.